apache/skywalking/docs/en/concepts-and-designs/mal.md

 instance_trace_count{az="az-3"} 20
 ```

+___
+**Note, aggregation operations affect the samples for one bulk only.
+If the metrics are reported parallel from multiple instances/nodes
+through different SampleFamily, this aggregation would NOT work.**

+In the best practice for this scenario, build the metric with labels that represent each instance/node.
+Then use the
+[AggregateLabels Operation in MQE](../api/metrics-query-expression.md#aggregatelabels-operation) to aggregate the metrics.
+___

 ### Function

 `Duration` is a textual representation of a time range.
 The formats accepted are based on the ISO-8601 duration format {@code PnDTnHnMn.nS}